-- Periodically inspect belts, buckles, retractors, and anchors for damage that could lessen the effectiveness of the restraint system. - Keep sharp edges and pointed objects away from belts. - Replace belts if cut, weakened, frayed, or subjected to collision loads. - Check that the anchor mounting bolts are tight. - Have questionable parts replaced. - Keep belts clean and dry. - Clean only with mild soap solution and lukewarm water. - Do not bleach or dye belts since this may severely weaken them.
+- Periodically inspect belts, buckles, latch plates, retractors, and anchors for damage that could lessen the effectiveness of the restraint system. - Keep sharp edges and damaging objects away from belts and other parts of the restraint system. - Replace belts if cut, weakened, frayed, or subjected to collision loads. - Check that the anchor mounting bolts are tight, - Have questionable parts replaced. - Keep belts clean and dry. - Clean only with mild soap solution and lukewarm water. - Do not bleach or dye belts since this may severely weaken them.